 What is Empowr?:

-“Empowr” is considered a network marketing company, that claims itself as a “democratic social platform”.
+“Empowr” is considered a network marketing company (which shut down in 2019), that claims itself as a “democratic social platform”.
 Based in San Diego California, it was founded by Michael Poutsi in 2001.
 Before that, Poutsi was the founder and CEO of CollegeClub.com, which he started up in the late 1990s.
 “Empowr” is one of the many things that Poutsi has attached to his resume of online business accomplishments.

 The “Empowr” website claims that they are committed to democracy, sharing, sustainability, and justice.
 Not only that, they claim they’ve made a promise to anyone who joins the business, to earn at least $25 a day.
 But how exactly do they earn it?
 Let’s take a look at how this program supposed to work.

 How Empowr Works?:

 “Empowr” claims that you’ll be able to sell or share something you may have (which could be anything), that needs to be shared, or sold.
 The object of “Empowr” is basically rolling social media, eCommerce, and auctioning, all into one great big package.
 Users claim that you can earn money by posting and sharing products, or even content.
 You can also sell what you want in their marketplace.
 There really isn’t a popular product that isn’t being sold or shared on “Empowr”, other than what past users have called “social aspect”.

 How Much Does It Cost To Join Empowr?:

 It’s absolutely free to sign up with “Empowr”.
 It’s basically like Facebook, but with a few extra interesting aspects.
 You know, the claim that you can make money by way of selling, or sharing something that may not be even a physical product.
 Posting a status and getting paid for it?
 It might sound a bit too good to be true right?.
 If such a thing were to happen with Facebook, they would probably go bankrupt, considering the user base is about 1 billion strong (and counting).